Ngayep/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-7printdiagonal is a function that prints a diagonal line 8printsquare is a function that prints a square 9fizzbuzz is a program that prints fizzbuzz in special cases
+7printdiagonal is a function that prints a diagonal line 8printsquare is a function that prints a square 9fizzbuzz is a program that prints fizzbuzz in special cases 10printtriangle is a function that prints a triangle